williamhullender/azure-network-protocols/README.md

 Now we can stop the ping by typing [ctrl + c] in PowerShell.

 Next, we can observe SSH traffic in Wireshark.
-In Wireshark, click the red square followed by the blue fin again to restart the packet capture, there's no need to save.
+In Wireshark, click the red square icon followed by the blue fin icon again to restart the packet capture, there's no need to save.

-Next filter only for SSH traffic.
+Next filter only for SSH (Secure Shell) traffic.

 </p>
 <br />